Man Detained in the Las Vegas Solar-Array Attack Will Take Competence Tests

 Pitaro declined to comment outside of court or name the guy and lady he spoke with and left the courthouse with.

-The lawyer added, “Given the nature of the matter, I would want to make no comment.”
+The lawyer added, “Given the nature of the case, I would like to make no comment.”

 Mesmarian is charged with smashing a car through a fence enclosing a solar array approximately 25 miles (40 kilometers) northeast of the center of Las Vegas and igniting it close to an electric transformer at the crack of dawn on January 4.